 - Promo sites: these are email newsletters that you can purchase spots in.
 On the selected day, your (usually discounted) book is sent to that service’s list of readers in your chosen sub-genre (my curated list of recommend promo sites is here).

-Each of these would count as just one source (i.e., TikTok social would be a single source, TikTok Ads would be a completely different one).
+Each of these would count as just one source (i.e., Facebook Groups would be a single source, Facebook Ads would be a completely different one).
 This is not an exhaustive list; for more traffic sources, check out The Ultimate Guide to Book Marketing.

-On the opposite end of the spectrum, it’s very hard to become even reasonably good at using three; it is very easy, however, to employ a half dozen or a dozen poorly.
+On the opposite end of the spectrum, wherein a person is spreading their attention between tons of different sources, it should be noted that it’s very hard to become even reasonably good at using three.
+It is very easy, however, to employ a half dozen or a dozen poorly.

 - Conversion.
-Amazon likes recommending books that convert well.
+Amazon is an eCommerce store, which means they’re trying to maximize the effectiveness of each piece of digital real estate on their website.
+That means Amazon likes recommending books that convert well.
+Thus, if one book is converting at 5% and another is converting at 1%, then it’s likely costing Amazon money by recommending the latter to customers.
 Increase your conversion by ensuring your covers and blurbs are on point, and that the traffic you send to the page is relevant (e.g., if you’re writing thrillers, target readers who are interested in thrillers, not readers who are interested in paranormal romance).

 - Sales velocity + volume.
 Amazon likes recommending books that have existing sales momentum / velocity (e.g., books that are already selling well).

 They also factor in the following: